uperl/Win32-ErrorMode/README.md

 # DESCRIPTION

-The main motivation for this module is to povide an interface for turning off those blasted dialog boxes when you try to run .exe with missing symbols or .dll files.
+The main motivation for this module is to provide an interface for turning off those blasted dialog boxes when you try to run .exe with missing symbols or .dll files.
 This is useful when you have a long running process or a test suite where such failures are expected, or part of the configuration process.

 It may have other applications.
-It also attempts to smooth over the variously incompatible versions of Windows while maintaing binary compatibility.
+It also attempts to smooth over the variously incompatible versions of Windows while maintaining binary compatibility.

 This module also provides a tied interface `$ErrorMode` and